modernsoftware/learn-csharp/design-patterns/solid.md

 The calculated pay is 1,500
 ```

-The interface IEmployeePayment can be inherited from a new EmployeeClass, say 'EmployeeClassC'.
-Therefore it is open for extension.
+The interface IEmployeePayment can be inherited from any new EmployeeClass, say employee class 'C'.
+Therefore, it is open for extension.

 You do not need to change the interface if you need to add a new payment class, you just need to provide a concrete implementation for the CalculatePay() method.
 It is closed for modification.

 ## L - Liskov substitution principle

 A child class should be replaceable (substitutable) with its parent class.
-Child class should not break parent classes.
+Child classes should not break parent classes.
 The following code violates this principle.

 If you run this code , you will get an exception.